Hashtag Web3 Logo

 Restaking creates interesting economic dynamics:

-Yield Stacking: Base Ethereum yield (3-5% APY) + AVS yields (2-20% APY depending on demand) = 5-25% total potential APY.
-Significant returns vs. traditional finance.
+• Yield Stacking: Base Ethereum yield plus AVS yields equals total potential APY.
+Significant returns compared to traditional finance.

-Competition Dynamics: As more validators restake, individual validator yield decreases (dilution).
-Market finds equilibrium.
+• Competition Dynamics: As more validators restake, individual validator yield decreases.
+The market finds equilibrium.

-Risk-Adjusted Returns: Higher yields reflect higher risks.
-15% APY on restaking implies 15% slashing risk if it occurs.
+• Risk-Adjusted Returns: Higher yields reflect higher risks.
+A higher APY on restaking implies a corresponding slashing risk if it occurs.

-Economic Security: Protocols can buy security by rewarding restaking.
-They pay validators, validators bear slashing risk.
+• Economic Security: Protocols can buy security by rewarding restaking.
+They pay validators, who bear slashing risk.

-TVL Metrics: Eigenlayer TVL (total value restaked) indicates how much security market believes is needed and how attractive yields are.
+• TVL Metrics: Eigenlayer TVL indicates how much security the market believes is needed and how attractive yields are.

 Restaking enables protocols to bootstrap security without building validator networks themselves.